 Example 1: Husqvarna Electric Trimmers

-Husqvarna are real performers.
-Not only in the forest but also in the field of modularizaton.
+The Husqvarna organization is exemplary in many ways.
+Not only in the forest but also in the field of modularization.
 One example is the modular system for electric trimmers.
-Multiple brands and an evolving array of SKUs share the same architecture, supporting the transformation from corded trimmers to battery powered.
+Multiple brands and an evolving array of SKUs share the same architecture, supporting the transformation from corded trimmers to battery-powered.